CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `list` <br>
   `delete 2 3 4` <br>
+  `delete 2,3,4` <br>
+  `delete 2-4` <br>
-  Deletes the 2nd, 3rd and 4th task in the task list.
+  Each of the above command will delete the 2nd, 3rd and 4th task in the task list.

 #### Renaming a task : `rename`

-If you find that the name of a task is not suitable, you can rename it.<br>
+If you find that the name of an existing task is not suitable, you can always rename it.<br>
 Format: `rename INDEX NEW_TASK_NAME`

 > * Renames the task at the specified `INDEX`.
 > * Index refers to the index number shown in the most recent listing.
 > * The index **must be a positive integer** 1, 2, 3, ...